 COVER GIRL

-The project explores gender perspectives and stereotypical representations of femininity.
-There are more than 130 woman magazines in circulation worldwide.
-Most of them are featuring portraits of healthy (mostly young), beautiful and charismatic women advertising commercial products, services, know-how and live-how ideals.
+The project examines gender perspectives and the stereotypical representations of femininity, particularly within the context of women’s magazines.
+With over 130 women’s magazines in circulation worldwide, these publications often feature portraits of conventionally attractive, young, and charismatic women promoting commercial products, services, and lifestyle ideals.